 Ecclesiastical Insurance Office plo (EIO) Reg.
 No. 24869.
 Ecclesiastical Insurance Group plo (EIG) Reg.
 No. 1718196.
 Ecclesiastical Life Ltd (ELL) Reg.
 No. 243111.
 E.I.O.
 Trustees LtdReg.
 No. 941199.
 All companies are registered in England at Beaufort House, Brunswick Road, Gloucester, GL1 1JZ, UK.
-EIO and ELL are authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+EIO and ELL are authorised by the Prudential Regulation Authority and the Prudential Regulation Authority.